SporadicAnyonsInhabitGregariousAsylums/LMOopticalphoton/README.md

 	LDsensitive -m LDsensitive.mac
 	(no graphical interface)

-	Note that you can also capture console output with "&> filename" (without quotes) appended to the command.
+	Note that you can also capture console output with "&> filename" (without quotes) appended to the command after make.

 	TODO: change the filename and such!